 For more information, students may contact: 281-991-2608 or email Kay.Richardson@sjcd.edu

 This program is designed to develop the ability to identify, research, and creatively solve problems relative to interior spaces, including programming, design analysis, and space planning.
 The students will work with commercial and residential spaces, prepare presentations, and learn business procedures used by interior designers.

 The course work for the Associate of Applied Science (AAS) degree is offered over a five-semester period, which includes one summer term.
 The curriculum provides a balance of technical, creative, and business training necessary for a career in interior design.

 Note: Students who begin their interior design education after Sept 1, 2006, will not be allowed by the Texas Board of Architectural Examiners (TBAE) to register with the state of Texas to become a Registered Interior Designer unless they graduate from a four-year program that is approved by the Council for Interior Design Accreditation (CIDA).
-Please keep in mind that registration in the state of Texas is completely voluntary and that you can practice interior design without being registered with TBAE.
+Registration in the state of Texas is completely voluntary and students can practice interior design without being registered with TBAE.
 However, a student graduating from a two-year institution can apply for certification by NCIDQ (National Council for Interior Design Qualifications) to be NCIDQ certified with a two-year degree and 5,280 hours of qualified interior design coursework.
-Please see NCIDQ’s website for details www.ncidq.org.
+Students can see NCIDQ’s website for details www.ncidq.org.